Best Mattresses Made in the USA (2026)

 Response: 5/5

-Heavyweight tester Matt Schickling found alignment on both his side and back, but enjoyed more pressure relief in the latter position. โ€œIt feels more pressure-relieving on my back than my side,โ€ he said. โ€œIt feels like itโ€™s contouring my back better than it did on my side, too.โ€
+Our heavyweight tester found alignment on both his side and back, but enjoyed more pressure relief in the latter position. โ€œIt feels more pressure-relieving on my back than my side,โ€ he said. โ€œIt feels like itโ€™s contouring my back better than it did on my side, too.โ€

-If you often sit or sleep on the edge of the mattress, thereโ€™s more good news.
-Cait was able to feel secure in both instances. โ€œNo matter how close I got to the edge of the bedโ€”even when I dangled off the side to reach my phone on the floorโ€”the bed supported me with no dipping or sagging,โ€ she said.
+And if you often sit or sleep on the edge of the mattress, thereโ€™s more good news.
+Our in-house tester felt secure in both instances. โ€œNo matter how close I got to the edge of the bedโ€”even when I dangled off the side to reach my phone on the floorโ€”the bed supported me with no dipping or sagging,โ€ she said.
 Getting in and out of bed was also made easy by the combination of solid support and springy response, which can benefit folks who require mobility assistance.

 The Titan Plus Core has many wins for plus-size sleepers, but those who sleep extra-hot may encounter an issue with this bed.
-While Cait found the mattress didnโ€™t heat up while she was lying on it, our thermal gun had different thoughts.
-After Cait napped on the bed for about seven minutes, the surface temperature went up by a whopping 10.2 degrees, well above our 7.1-degree average.
+While our tester found the mattress didnโ€™t heat up while she was lying on it, our thermal gun had different thoughts.
+After napping on the bed for about seven minutes, she noticed that the surface temperature went up by a whopping 10.2 degrees, well above our 7.1-degree average.

 Mattress Clarity Test Results: Titan Plus Core